Skills, Education and Training

 The UK’s engineering services sector is facing a growing skills shortage, and Britain is in desperate need of more skilled – engineering - apprenticeships.
 Government and schools need to do much more to back STEM subjects and encourage take-up of vocational engineering training.
-As part of our efforts in this area, the ECA and partners within TESP are working closely on a career progression project intended to upskill existing workers within the industry.
+As part of our efforts in this area, ECA and partners within TESP support efforts to upskill existing workers within the industry.

 If you have any questions or issues you wish to raise, please email email@example.com